Loc-Eguiner Church: Notes

 The patron saint of the parish, Saint Éguiner, was said to have been the son of an Irish king, banished from Ireland for having embraced the Christian religion.
 He travelled to Brittany where he was so well received that he returned to Ireland to convince others to join him.
-He founded a hermitage near Pluvigner in Morbihan to where his relics were send after his death.
+He founded a hermitage near Pluvigner in Morbihan to where his relics were sent after his death.
 Disciples of Saint Patrick, Éguiner and his colleagues lived as hermits but were executed in 455 on the orders of a prince called Théodoric.